 The success of parental efforts at guiding their child’s mental development is dependent on their child’s providing the primary ‘energy’ for growth.
-With ASD, parents are not able to function in a responsive, elaborative manner, because they are presented with nothing productive to respond to.
+With autistic children, parents are not able to function in a responsive, elaborative manner, because they don’t know how to respond to the feedback they are getting from their children.
 Parents are not provided with the types of child actions they can support and elaborate.

-Expert Quotes: The Dilemma Faced by Parents of Future ASD Infants
+Expert Quotes: The Dilemma Faced by Parents of Autistic Infants

-- Gliga and colleagues concluded that the ASD infant’s limited responsiveness, impairs parent responsiveness, specifically their efforts to offer the right amount & quality of input.
+- Gliga and colleagues concluded that the autistic infant’s limited responsiveness, impairs parent responsiveness, specifically their efforts to offer the right amount & quality of input.
 Gliga et al. (2014)

-- Shizawa & co-workers describe the dilemma faced by mothers of future ASD infants in the following way, “… mothers of infants with ASD are forced to spend considerable energy just obtaining their child’s attention, compared to mothers of [typically-developing] infants who, assured of the infant’s self-regulated interest, can focus on enhancing their joint engagements.”
+- Shizawa & co-workers describe the dilemma faced by mothers of future autistic infants in the following way, “… mothers of infants with [autism] are forced to spend considerable energy just obtaining their child’s attention, compared to mothers of [typically-developing] infants who, assured of the infant’s self-regulated interest, can focus on enhancing their joint engagements.”
 Shizawa et al. (2013)

-- Watson and colleagues concluded that, “ASD infants offer their parents, who are in need of both responses and prompts from their infants, fewer opportunities for interaction.”
+- Watson and colleagues concluded that, “[Autistic] infants offer their parents, who are in need of both responses and prompts from their infants, fewer opportunities for interaction.”
 Watson et al. (2013

 Parents Become Directive, Infants Disengage